-If you do not bring your scheduling permit on paper or electronically (e.g., via smartphone) and acceptable identification on each day of your exam, you will not be admitted to the test and will be required to pay a fee to reschedule your test.
+If you do not bring your scheduling permit in paper or electronic (eg, via smartphone) form and acceptable identification on each day of your exam, you will not be admitted to the test and will be required to pay a fee to reschedule your test.
 Your rescheduled test date(s) must fall within your eligibility period.